Friday, July 21, 2017

 + this post contains affiliate links +

 Hopefully Helpful School Nurse Tip: So many school nurses don't receive a proper orientation period or school nurse mentor.
 If this sounds like your experience then I hope you're able to find a school nurse mentor who can help you along your journey.
-You're welcome here and on The School Nurse Fb page and groups too :)
+Join a new school nurse newsletter series HERE.

 I'm a new school nurse & I have no idea what to do...